Multiboson signals in the UN2HDM: Introduction

 In this work we explore an alternative model that can give rise to these types of signatures.
 Our study is especially timely given the latest bump near 2 TeV reported by the CMS collaboration in the search for hadronically-decaying diboson resonances with the full Run 2 dataset, reaching a local significance of $3.6\sigma$~\cite{CMS:2022shx}.
 The model we present in this work also introduces a heavy gauge boson $Z'$, but replaces one of the scalar singlets of MSBMs by a complex scalar doublet.
 We label the model as UN2HDM, as it corresponds to a next-to-two-Higgs doublet model (N2HDM)~\cite{Chen:2013jvg,Muhlleitner:2016mzt,Keus:2017ioh,vonBuddenbrock:2018xar,Ferreira:2019iqb,Biekotter:2019kde,Engeln:2020fld} with an extra $\text{U}(1)'$ symmetry.
 In comparison with MSBMs, the presence of a larger scalar sector in the UN2HDM leads to the presence of charged scalar particles.
 A detailed overview of the UN2HDM and the interactions of the new fields is presented in Section~\ref{sec:2}.

 Our main goal is to show that, in the context of the UN2HDM, multiboson signals can be produced with sizeable cross sections in regions of the parameter space allowed by theoretical and experimental constraints.
 We generically denote the signals as multibosons, including also the case when the bosons are very boosted and their hadronic decay products merge into a single jet.
+In the notation of Eq.~\eqref{eq:SB}, $S$ will be $Z'$, and $A_{1,2}$ two neutral or charged scalars, which subsequently undergo direct or cascade decays into boosted jets.
 After explaining in Section~\ref{sec:3} how we scan the parameter space to find points allowed by constraints, we study in Section~\ref{sec:4} three benchmark scenarios for multiboson signals.
 We discuss our results in Section~\ref{sec:5}.